UCSBCarpentry/2022-08-09-ucsb-r-geospatial/setup.md

 > already have most of these dependancies taken care of.
 >
 > You may or may not need to install various underlying components
 > of GDAL.
-You can get everytin in one package by installin
+You can get everything necessary for the workshop
+> (GDAL, GEOS, PROJ) in one package by installing
 > the latest version of [Kyng Chaos's pre-built
 > package for GDAL Complete](http://www.kyngchaos.com/software/frameworks).
 Be aware that several other libraries are also installed,
 > including the UnixImageIO, SQLite3, and `NumPy`.
 Please install all